liv-ac-uk/comp122/labs/exceptions/README.md

 ## What is an Exception?

-An Exception is defined by Oracle as an event that occurs during the execution of a program that disrupts the normal flow of instructions.
+An exception is an event that occurs during the execution of a program that disrupts the normal flow of instructions.
 Exceptions can thus be though of at a high level as errors that occur at runtime (when running a program) as opposed to a syntactic error that prevents compilation i.e. a compile time error.

-Digging a bit deeper, there is a root class called `Exception` from which all other Exception classes derive.
-We categorize `Exception` and its children into two categories: Runtime Exceptions and Checked Exceptions.
+Digging a bit deeper, there is a root class called `Exception` from which all other exception classes derive.
+We categorize `Exception` and its children into two categories: Runtime exceptions and Checked exceptions.
 TODO: This is not what I tell them in the lecture/video! (all exceptions are recoverable, `Error`s are not.)
-Runtime Exceptions inherit from the `RuntimeException` class and are usually triggered by catastrophic errors from which the program should not recover.
+Runtime exceptions inherit from the `RuntimeException` class and are usually triggered by catastrophic errors from which the program should not recover.
 Examples of this are the `NullPointerException` and `ArrayIndexOutOfBoundsException` which we will discuss in detail below.
 These errors are typically the result of programmer error.

-Checked Exceptions are all other Exception classes that don't inherit from `RuntimeException`.
+Checked exceptions are all other exception classes that don't inherit from `RuntimeException`.
 These exceptions are triggered by less catastrophic events from which the program potentially could recover.
 An example of these exceptions is the `IOException`, which can be triggered while reading/writing from files.
 Imagine an instance where we are reading data line by line from a file with thousands of lines.
 If one line is malformed, while the others are correct, we may wish to catch and log the error in the one malformed line